Ctrl-Creeper/mcmon/README.md

 - `mc-latency-monitor`: this app.
 Use it when you want a local desktop monitor that works without any server.
-- `mcmon-host`: Linux-only central dashboard and API for managed monitoring.
+- [mcmon-host](https://github.com/Ctrl-Creeper/mcmon-host): Linux-only central dashboard and API for managed monitoring.
   It configures nodes and generates one-line `mcmon-agent` install commands.
-- `mcmon-agent`: lightweight cross-platform node process with no UI.
+- [mcmon-agent](https://github.com/Ctrl-Creeper/mcmon-agent): lightweight cross-platform node process with no UI.
 It reports to `mcmon-host`.

 You do not need `mcmon-host` to use this desktop app.
 Configure a remote host